netlify/gotrue/README.md

   Magic Link.
 Will deliver a link (e.g. `/verify?type=magiclink&token=fgtyuf68ddqdaDd`) to the user based on email address which they can use to redeem an access_token.

+  By default Magic Links can only be sent once every 60 seconds

   ```json
   {